Code-Institute-Submissions/Milestone-Project-English-Tutor/README.md

 ## UX
 The website is designed for students looking to gain additional language skills by hiring Ms Buckley as a tutor and supplying useful links to education material.
-The user can navigate through the website and easily pull out the information they need and how to contact Ms Buckley.
+The user can navigate through the website in either french or english and easily pull out the information they need and how to contact Ms Buckley.

 ## Features:
 Below are the sections which are incorporated into the website.

+'Flags' - allow the user to change the language of the website.

 'About Me'- gives you background on who Ms Buckley is, her education and who she teaches.